intetsu2/Card-War-Game/README.md

 - Whoever gets the highest card wins the round; if they tie it means there is a war.
 The players are given other different cards who ever gets the highest wins the war.
 - If there is ever to be a case where the players tie the 2nd time after the 1st time, then they will settle the war by playing (Rock, Paper, Scissor).
 Who ever wins takes the points.

-Can also be played here: https://replit.com/join/gvbkiqubgm-paulndaboreheye
+Can play it on replit: https://replit.com/join/tueetqjinl-pndaboreheye

 ### Note: - this is for learning purposes.